LaurentRDC/dissertation/content/snse.md

 ### Outlook

+There are multiple natural extensions of the research presented in this chapter.

+One important extension is study high-quality, fully-dense crystals.
+The crystals used here are the exact used in Zhao *et al*[@Zhao2014], which have been criticized for not being fully-dense[@Wei2016] (\SI{5.43}{\gram\per\cubic\centi\meter} vs. \SI{6.13}{\gram\per\cubic\centi\meter}).
+This discrepancy in densities brings a drop in DC electrical conductivity by a factor of 10[@Zhao2014; @Wei2019].
+Using high-quality, low-defect samples will enable the simultaneous application of UEDS and terahertz spectroscopy to fully-characterize the determinants of thermoelectricity following impulsive photodoping.

 [^cuong]: The orbital make-up of the electronic bands is known thanks to work by Cuong *et al.*[@Cuong2015], but note that their lattice parameters swap the $b$ and $c$ axes compared to work by all other papers referenced in this chapter.
 [^zt-fully-dense]: Work by Wei *et al.*[@Wei2019] has shown that in fully-dense SnSe single crystals, the maximum value for $ZT$ is reduced to $<1$ at \SI{800}{\kelvin}.
+[^qe]: The quantum efficiency was determined by B. Dringoli and D. Cooke via time-resolved Terahertz spectroscopy, which is unpublished at this time.

 \FloatBarrier
 ## References {.unnumbered}